Help with childcare costs

 - Not be claiming help with childcare costs through Universal Credit, Working Tax Credit or a childcare voucher scheme.

-You can apply for Tax Free Childcare by visiting HMRC Childcare Service.
+You can apply for Tax Free Childcare by visiting Childcare Choices.

 Working Tax Credit (WTC) and Child Tax Credit (CTC) are being replaced by Universal Credit.
 In North Lincolnshire new applicants have been claiming Universal Credit since June 2015.
 Families currently receiving Working Tax Credit and/or Child Tax Credit are being moved across to Universal Credit gradually, and you will receive a letter from HMRC informing you of when you will be moved across.